11 Time Management Tips for Small Business Owners

 Don’t multitask, because you’re not really multitasking.
 Here’s why multitasking is not a good idea, no matter how big of a Napoleon you think you are.
 As a personal lesson here, my parents taught me from an early age about Napoleon’s multitasking skills.
 They were insisting on the fact that I was not Napoleon, so instead of doing a few things at once superficially and half well, I should do just ONE task at a time and do it well.
 Why Napoleon though?
 Because it was believed that only he could do many things at once. 🙂 How have people reached that conclusion?

 Based on this quote from Napoleon Bonaparte apparently: “Different subjects and different affairs are arranged in my head as in a cupboard.
 When I wish to interrupt one train of thought, I shut that drawer and open another.
-Do I wish to sleep, I simply close all the drawers and then I am – asleep.”
-Judging on this quote though, the truth finally comes to surface I’d say.
+Do I wish to sleep, I simply close all the drawers, and then I am – asleep.”
+Judging on this quote though, the truth finally comes to the surface I’d say.
 And that is that not even Napoleon multitasked.
 He shut one task/drawer before moving to the next one.

 Plus you make plenty of mistakes when you multitask.
 Here are 12 reasons to stop multitasking now.
 Check them out.
 The idea is that when you’re focused on two or more different activities at once, you miss important details in both.
 So take something on and don’t stop until you’ve finished it.